-- 1. The term "university" means Heidelberg University. - 2.
-The term "student" includes persons taking courses at the University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
-Persons who withdraw after allegedly violating the Student Code, who are not officially enrolled for a particular term but who have a continuing relationship with the University are considered "students" as are persons who are living in University housing not enrolled in this institution.
-This Student Code does apply at all locations of the University. - The term "faculty member" means any person hired by the University to conduct classroom or teaching activities or who is otherwise considered by the University to be a member of its faculty. - 4.
-The term "University official" includes any person employed by the University, performing assigned administrative or professional responsibilities. - 5.
-The term "member of the University community" includes any person who is a student, faculty member, University official or any other person employed by the University.
-A person's status in a particular situation shall be determined by the Dean of Student Affairs or a designee. - The term "University premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks). - The term "organization" means any number of persons who have complied with the formal requirements for University recognition. - 8.
-The term "Conduct Board" means any person or persons authorized by the Dean of Student Affairs, or a designee, to determine whether a student has violated the Student Code and to recommend sanctions that may be imposed when a rules violation has been committed. - 9.
-The term "Conduct Administrator" means any person who is authorized by the Dean of Student Affairs to oversee the Student Conduct process and to select members of a Conduct Board or to assign Conduct Facilitators on a case-by-case basis.
-The Dean of Student Affairs may authorize the same Conduct Administrator to impose sanctions in all cases.
+- 1. The term "University" means Heidelberg University. - 2.
+The term "student" includes person taking courses at the University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies. - The term "University official" includes any person employed by the University, performing assigned administrative or professional responsibilities.
+This includes any person who is classified as faculty or staff or who is otherwise considered by the University to be a member of its faculty. - The term "alumni" includes any and all people who have successfully completed course work toward graduation from the University. - 5.
+The term "guest" is any person visiting the University that is not enrolled in coursework or employed at the University.
+These individuals may not have the right to the same privileges as those enrolled or employed at the University unless authorized by the Dean of Student Affairs, or a designee. - 6.
+The term "policy" means the written regulations of the University as found in, but not limited to, the Student Code, the Heidelberg University Planner & Handbook, the Heidelberg University Catalog, and on the Heidelberg University website. - 7.
+The Dean of Student Affairs is the person designated by the President as the Conduct Administrator overseeing a fair and equal process for students. - The term "University premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks). - 9.
+The term "clubs or organizations" means any persons who have complied with the formal requirements for University recognition. - 10.
+The term "Conduct Board" means any persons authorized by the Dean of Student Affairs, or a designee, to determine whether a student has violated the Student Code, offers the opportunity for the student(s) to be heard, and to impose sanctions when a policy violation has been committed. - 11.
+The term "Hearing Officer" means any person who is authorized by the Dean of Student Affairs, or a designee, to facilitate the Student Conduct process.
+The Hearing Officer has the right to investigate any and all potential violations of the Student Code and impose sanctions when a policy violation has been committed. - 12.
+The term "Appeals Board" means any person or persons authorized by the Dean of Student Affairs to consider an appeal from a student to determine if a decision from a Hearing Officer or Conduct Board was appropriate.
+The Appeals Board will make recommendations regarding the appeal status to the Dean of Student Affairs.